anku94/anku94.github.io/_posts/2024-12-04-credits-flow-congestion.md

 `FCCL` - `FCTBS`: remaining credits for the sender.
 A send will be permitted if the size is smaller than this limit.
 # Flow Control vs Congestion Control
 Flow control makes infiniband largely and inherently lossless.
 Rare occasions that cause packet corruption etc. may require retransmissions.
 The fabric will do retransmissions for you if `Reliable Connected` was requested.
 CBFC kicks in regardless of whether you use RC or UC or UD.
 I haven't looked into how retransmissions for `RC` are managed.

+Infiniband also has congestion control on top of flow control.
+Why both need to exist is not entirely clear to me yet.
+What I do know is that IB employs some variant of `ECN (Explicit Congestion Notification)` to help detect congestion (`FECN` and `BECN`).
+I don't know what the endpoints do in response to ECNs.
+# Questions For Myself
+- Why is it hard to retrofit CBFC on to ethernet?
+- Why don't all datacenter fabrics use CBFC?
+- How does CBFC compare to loss-based congestion control.
 # References

 [^1]: UltraEthernet: Overview of and Motivation for the Forthcoming Ultra Ethernet Consortium Specification, , ,